CentML/DeepView.Explore/README.md

     }
 ]
 ```
-and allow public access to the file

 This is our [file](https://deepview-explorer-public.s3.amazonaws.com/vscode-cloud-providers/providers.json) that you can use as an example.

 ### Backend Installation
-This plugin requires DeepView.Profile (the installation instruction for which can be found [here](https://github.com/CentML/DeepView.Profile)) and (optionally) DeepView.Predict (used to extrapolate GPU runtimes, instructions found [here](https://github.com/CentML/DeepView.Predict)). **DeepView.Profile must be launched before running this extension.**
+This plugin requires DeepView.Profile (the installation instruction for which can be found [here](https://github.com/CentML/DeepView.Profile)) **You need to launch `DeepView.Profile` before running this extension.**

-After installation, please make note of the path to the `DeepView.Profile` binary.
-To do so, run `which deepview` after ensuring that the `DeepView.Profile` binary works.
-This path is different depending on how the backend was installed.
-Default installation from PyPI will place the binary to `/usr/bin/deepview`, however if you're running the backend in virtual environment it will be in a different location. **You need to launch `DeepView.Profile` before running this extension.**

 ## Usage example
+1. Run DeepView.Profile
-1. Open one of the examples DNN project examples, i.e. [Resnet](https://github.com/CentML/DeepView.Profile/tree/main/examples/resnet) from DeepView.Profile in VSCode
+2. Open one of the examples DNN project examples, i.e. [Resnet](https://github.com/CentML/DeepView.Profile/tree/main/examples/resnet) from DeepView.Profile in VSCode
-2. (Optional) You can add other external cloud instances using the **providers** option in the extension
+3. (Optional) You can add other external cloud instances using the **providers** option in the extension
-3. Press `Ctrl+Shift+P`, then select `Deepview` from the dropdown list.
+4. Press `Ctrl+Shift+P`, then select `DeepView` from the dropdown list.
-3. Click on `Begin Analysis`.
+5. Click on `Begin Analysis`.

 ## Disabling telemetry
 If you do not want to send usage data to CentML, you can set isTelemetryEnabled setting to "No".

 You can set the value by going to File > Preferences > Settings (On macOS: Code > Preferences > Settings), and search for telemetry.
-Then set the value in Deepview > Is Telemetry Enabled.
+Then set the value in DeepView > Is Telemetry Enabled.
 This will disable all telemetry events.

 As well, DeepView respects VSCode's telemetry levels.
 IF telemetry.telemetryLevel is set to off, then no telemetry events will be sent to CentML, even if deepview.telemetry.enabled is set to true.
 If telemetry.telemetryLevel is set to error or crash, only events containing an error or errors property will be sent to CentML.